-Social Security raise won’t go far
+Social Security raise won’t go far for recipients

 Pittsburgh — – While this year’s 1.7 percent cost-of-living increase for Social Security recipients is one of the smallest in history, it still beats the 1.5 percent raise last year, and is a far cry better than 2010 and 2011 when there was no increase at all.